(Quick Reference)

 build.gradle

-compile 'io.micronaut:micronaut-http-client'
+implementation 'io.micronaut:micronaut-http-client'

 Low-level API